Frankly speaking, there’s so much to cover here, let’s just dive in and see where it takes us. Please keep your Best Speculation monitors activated.

 All the block editor style themes currently on offer on WordPress.com have a static front page that defines them (the exceptions are the earlier “Twenty-something” themes, prior to 2018), with attention to color, typography and menu placements.
 Navigate to the standard Posts page (whether called News, Blog, Causes, Recipes or something else) or single post view of any of those themes and they are, for the most part, blandly similar.

 Looking at the Add New Page dialog for Blog pages, each of those suggested layouts are Pages that include a Blog Posts Block or something similar that leads to the single post view.
-(This site’s front page is also using one of those same layouts.)
+(This site’s front page is no longer using one of those same layouts, but has a newly created static page with several Query Loop Blocks.)

 More importantly, while we can change the look of a Page or Post with blocks, we can’t change the way it functions.
 As a stunning comparison, look at the Altofocus theme, which was released in 2017 and click through to look at the demo site.
 I don’t think there’s another comparable, recent theme offered on WordPress.com today.